ceedee666/opensap_python_intro/exercises/week_0/0.2/exercise.md

 ## Pass all tests

 To pass the first test, add the word 'really' at the requested position into the code.
+Then re-run and re-score the code.
+Now all tests should be passed.

+## Request comment
+If you want to, just give it a try and request a comment.
+Simply add a statement.
+Then click on your name in the upper right corner and check your request.